Charles T. O'Ferrall: Confederate cavalry officer

-Lawyer, state delegate and U.S. Congressman
+Lawyer and state delegate

 After the war, O'Ferrall returned to run the family's inn.
 However, he found this both personally and financially unfulfilling.
 He decided to pursue a law degree at Washington College (later Washington and Lee University).
 He graduated in 1869 and started a law practice in Harrisonburg.
 Harrisonburg would remain his residence until 1893, when he moved to Richmond to begin his gubernatorial term.
 Initially he lived on East Market Street, then moved to the east side of South Main Street, nest to Judge George G. Grattan.

 After former Confederates had their civil rights restored, O'Ferrall quickly returned to politics and successfully ran for the Virginia House of Delegates in 1871.
 However, the following year, he lost his attempt for a seat in the U.S. Congress.
 In 1874, fellow legislators elected O'Ferrall as a judge for Rockingham County.
 However, he found the job tedious and returned to his private legal practice when his six-year term ended.

+Congress

 After several years of practicing law and assisting various Conservative Democratic candidates, O'Ferrall challenged the one-term incumbent John Paul (former Rockingham County Commonwealth attorney and state senator who ran as a Readjuster Democrat) for Virginia's 7th congressional district in 1883.
 The initial election vote count showed O'Ferrall down by 200 votes (out of 24,000 in a three-person race), but he contested the result and eventually won the seat.
 O'Ferrall subsequently won reelection five times, serving ten years in the House of Representatives (and Paul became a U.S. District judge).
 O'Ferrall's congressional career was largely unremarkable, though he did gain a reputation as a staunch advocate for Virginia and of Democratic President Grover Cleveland.